flother/csv-game/README.md

 ## Contributing

 As I don't claim that all the implementations are representative of idiomatic code, PRs are most certainly welcome!
-However, keep in mind that I would like to keep this idiomatic so I will be very skeptical of contributions where a parser is configured to drop all features in the intent of gaming results.
+However, keep in mind that I would like to keep the code plausible so I will be very skeptical of contributions where a parser is configured to drop all features in the intent of gaming results.

 ## The Tests